YasuhikoFujii/coding-style/README.md

 [EXAMPLE]

 Use subscript notation (`[]`) when accessing object properties with a variable.
-Otherwise use the dot notation.
+Otherwise always use the dot notation.

 [EXAMPLE]